eli003/ch4t/fortschritt.md

 ### June 23rd
 - Tobias: Cli_client is now able to receive and load pickles.
 We can now send messages with user metadata
 - Elias: Server is now able to recieve and load pickles

+### June 24th
+- Elias: still working at the bug that happens, when a client leaves